Changing the face of learning. An Atomi partner school story: St John XXIII Catholic College.

-Atomi videos allow learning at St Mark’s to be personalised, supportive and to break beyond the boundaries of the 9am-3pm school day.
+Atomi videos allow learning at St John’s to be personalised, supportive and to break beyond the boundaries of the 9am-3pm school day.
 With constant support for teachers and students, Atomi was integrated to complement the initiatives already working in the school such as Google Classroom and Bring Your Own Device (BYOD).

 Using the Google Classroom app to construct lessons, Atomi videos function as the core element of content delivery around which teachers have added other resources, lesson planning and worksheets to promote learning.

 "We’ve been using it here for over a year now and I honestly wouldn’t teach year 12 any other way."

 At St John XXIII Catholic College, the flipped learning pedagogy is working to full effect.
 The majority of departments are allocating Atomi lessons to students each week as the ‘pre-work’ in their wider learning experience and using class time to focus on developing understanding under the direction of skilled teachers.

 - Students: 901